johngrahamreynolds/Physics/Solutions/README.md

 # Solutions
 In my free time, I enjoy continuing my graduate-level physics education.
 In a calculated capacity, balancing breadth and depth, I read physics community recommended texts while solving (and validating solutions to) as many problems in them as I can to solidy my knowledge of the material.

 Over the years, there have been countless excellent courses taught on these subjects.
-For relevant topics below (like QFT), I have found lauded courses and their corresponding notes, semesterly agenda to aid in the direction of my learning.
+For relevant topics below (like QFT), I have found lauded courses and their corresponding notes and semesterly agenda to aid in the direction of my learning.

 This folder houses latexed versions of selected solutions for my problem solving *since April 2022*.
 In more "formal" settings, I have solved lots of exercises in the regimes of general relativity and semi-classical quantum gravity.
 While I hope to revisit this work eventually, I have priortized collecting here my most recent work on subjects with which I do not yet have a more complete background.